Effects of climate change on hantavirus: Zoonotic spillover events

+Interactions between humans and rodents carrying hantavirus

-Human-Rodent Interactions: Changes in land use, such as deforestation, agricultural expansion, and urbanization, increase human contact with rodent habitats, amplifying exposure risk.
+Changes in land use, such as deforestation, agricultural expansion, and urbanization, increase human contact with rodent habitats, amplifying exposure risk.
 Occupational and recreational activities in rural areas also heighten exposure risks.

 Climate change leads to an altered precipitation of warmer temperature patterns, this results in a boost in vegetation growth and availability of food sources for rodents.
 An example of this is that higher perception can support more robust crop and grass growth which causes an increase in food supply and supports larger rodent populations.
 Studies have shown that an increase in food availability leads to higher rodent reproduction rates and population.
 This particularly happens in periods of increased rainfall and warmer winters as well as breeding seasons, rodents having higher survival in the winter and warmer temperatures contributes to the longer breeding seasons as well as improved survival rates among these rodents.
 Evidently this increases the numbers of hantavirus carrying rodents and a greater risk of human exposure through contact with droppings, saliva and nesting materials.

 Climate zones shifting due to the rapid warming temperatures are causing rodents to migrate into previously inhospitable areas, often closer to human settlements.
 For example increased temperatures at higher altitudes allow rodents to expand into regions where they were previously rare to be spotting but now have turned into a hotspot for potential zoonotic transmission of hantavirus.